named-josie/Named-josie/README.md

 <h1 align="center">Hello World, I'm Josie! 👋🏽 Nice to virtually meet you here! 😄  </h1>

 <h4>I am Full Stack Software Engineer in the NYC with a Bachelor’s Degree and 6+ years professional experience in Business Administration.
-I am a naturally curious person which makes me want to always learn new things, a problem-solver who questions everything, and a hard worker who doesn't take life too seriously and enjoys the little small things in life like pizza.<h4>
+I am a naturally curious person which makes me want to always learn new things, a problem-solver who questions everything, and a hard worker who doesn't take life too seriously and enjoys the little small things in life like pizza. 🍕 <h4>